Menu

 Tickets:

-Due to high demand and limited capacity, priority booking will be given to members of The Anglo-Portuguese Society.
-We recommend early registration to avoid disappointment.
+Due to limited capacity, priority booking will be offered to members of the Anglo-Portuguese Society.
+Early registration is strongly recommended.

 Please note that all ticket purchases are final.
-We are unable to offer refunds for any reason, including changes in personal circumstances.
+We are unable to offer refunds, including in the event of changes to personal circumstances.
+Should you be unable to attend, your ticket will be gratefully treated as a donation in support of the Society’s ongoing work.

-For more information or to book tickets, please contact us at: events@apsociety.co.uk
+For further information or to reserve your place, please contact: info@apsociety.co.uk

 If you are unable to attend, please consider making a donation to support the Anglo-Portuguese Society.
 Our work is made possible through the generous support of our members and donations: